-2.2 Summary of Significant Accounting Policies

-(a) Property, plant and equipment
+- 2.2 Summary of Significant Accounting Policies - (a) Property, plant and equipment

 Property, plant and equipment are initially stated at cost.
 Land and buildings are subsequently shown at fair value less accumulated depreciation and impairment losses.
 Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the assets, and the net amount is restated to the revalued amount of the asset.
 All other property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.
-Cost includes expenditure that is directly attributable to the acquisition of the items.
+The cost of an item of property, plant and equipment initially recognised includes its purchase price, import duties, non-refundable purchase taxes and any cost that is directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.